halltony/soc_utils/README.md

 5.  analysis.py - can be used to provide some summary information on a Birtdtrack export in excel format.
 It provides the total number of species, the total number of records for all species and then the number of records for each species present.

-6.  createSpeciesHeadings.py - original standalone logic to create a single word document containing all of the species headings.
-This has been merged with createWordDoc.py to create createARFiles.py

-7. createWordDoc.py - original standalone logic to create individual seasonal observation tables for each species.
+6. createWordDoc.py - original standalone logic to create individual seasonal observation tables for each species.
 This has been merged with createSpeciesHeadings.py to create createARFiles.py

-8.  dropColumn.py -  a standalone utility that can be used to remove unrequired columns from arbitrary csv filers
+7.  dropColumn.py -  a standalone utility that can be used to remove unrequired columns from arbitrary csv filers

-9. fixCount.py - a standalone utility that can be used to ensure that the count field in an observation spreadsheet contains a numerical value.  i.e. convert N+, Present cN to a numeric.
+8. fixCount.py - a standalone utility that can be used to ensure that the count field in an observation spreadsheet contains a numerical value.  i.e. convert N+, Present cN to a numeric.

-10.  reformatRSPB.py - a standalone script to reformat observation data provided by the RSPB for the Clyde region into a format that can be imported to Birdtrack retaining as much useful data as is possible.
+9.  reformatRSPB.py - a standalone script to reformat observation data provided by the RSPB for the Clyde region into a format that can be imported to Birdtrack retaining as much useful data as is possible.

+10.  mergeFiles.py - a script that takes the output from createARFiles.py and identifies matches between the word documents and the folder structure provided by the BTO.
+The script takes as input two paths - the first is the location of the BTO output species folder amd the second is the location of the output from the createARFiles script.
+Currently it simply outputs any files that cannot be matched to a folder in the BTO annual report pack.
+NB it assumes uncommon subspecies i.e. species containing a genus in brackets should be associated with the more common sub species folder in the BTO annual report pack